caryatid/cueball/README.md

     - Production: Artifact only deployments.
 Isloated: any manual interaction *at all* is an "incident" or is becuase of an "incident".
 No exceptions at all.
 If you need manual interaction to deploy software than you, definitionally, do not have a production system and all deployments ought be hard halted until you do.
 Can be ephemerally deployed using disaster recovery data for population.
 Previous releases (rollbacks) are completely reliable and evidenced - but not necessarily easy b/c of the data.
     - UAT: Artifact only deployments.
 Isoloated: no manual interaction but no incident if there is provided UAT is ultimatlely still entirely created by automation.
 UAT is identical to production on moment of prod deploy and may be one version ahead for any deployable at other times.
 Can be deployed ephemerally (automatically: push button) other than the actual data itself.
 An new UAT deployment is, definitionally, a staging environment.
 UAT has "real" data although it may be obfuscated for PII reasons.
 That data difference and the size of the environment (number of machines) are the only allowed constant deviations from PROD. rollbacks push button and reliable -- should be easy.
     - Staging: Artifact only deployments.
 Manual interaction allowed, but when manual interaction occurs it ought trigger a full redploy of staging before next prod release.
 Can have all kinds of mixmatched versions but generally is like a UAT that is smaller and devs/QA/ops will broadly have access to the data and backing services.
 Putting it in a broken state is allowed if everyone involved is aware.
 Generally, however, if an action risks breakage then you ought simply deploy a new staging and work there.
 Can deploy an previous release, but not done as rollback -- just a new deploy with older software versions. -- easy because no data reqs other than schema and all artifact deploy.
     - Development: Can be deployed to directly by engineering staff.
 Is easily and individually ephemeral.
-Meaning *any* dev can say (ideally to an RPC or REST endpoint) "give me a new staging" and get one quickly by an automated process.
+Meaning *any* dev can say (ideally to an RPC or REST endpoint) "give me a new dev env" and get one quickly by an automated process.
 Additionally such environments can have any versions for any deployed components.
 The initial deployment of a dev environment will be pushbutton and artifact only; but further updates can be willy nilly.
     - Local Dev: Must be able to fully test all code.
 Meaning there must be scaffolding for any backing service to run *locally*.
 If you need to connect to a VPN and external database to simply execute your local code than you don't have local dev environments and all deployments ought be halted until you do.